dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     "
     .. _dcmAuditAssigningAuthorityOfPatientID:

     :ref:`Assigning Authority of Patient ID for Audit <dcmAuditAssigningAuthorityOfPatientID>`",string,"Assigning Authority of Patient ID in received HL7 message used to search qualified patient identifier in list of identifiers in PID-3.
 This qualified patient identifier shall be used in the patient details participant object.
 If absent, by default the first qualified patient identifier in PID-3 shall be used.
 If none of the qualified patient identifiers in the list match with the configured issuer, archive server log shall contain a log INFO message and by default the first qualified patient identifier in PID-3 shall be used.
-Format: <Issuer of Patient ID> [& <Universal Entity ID> & <Universal Entity ID Type>].
+Format: {Issuer of Patient ID}[&{UniversalEntityID}&{UniversalEntityIDType}].

     (dcmAuditAssigningAuthorityOfPatientID)"
     "